vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/specific__user_interfaces.md

 #### Homework

-- <input type="checkbox"> List and evaluate the user interface and view technologies your applications use now.
+- List and evaluate the user interface and view technologies your applications use now.

-- <input type="checkbox"> Have a team conversation on your vision, teaming, and technologies for future user experiences.
+- Have a team conversation on your vision, teaming, and technologies for future user experiences.